 In a sense this might be considered an alternative viewpoint to the more hierarchical models emphasising the leading role of the SLG or mentor discussed above.
 However, Clement and Vandenberghe (2001) sustain the hypothesis that CPD not only depends on individual teachers’ commitment but also on workplace conditions, which they broadly described as ‘collegiality’.
 Teachers’ perceptions of leadership function are influential in their evaluation of in-school influence on CPD.
 Leaders perceived as ‘initiators’ are seen as sustaining development; ‘responders’ inhibit it.
 They conclude that the two crucial concepts of learning opportunities and learning space underpin collegiality.
 The school (and here Clement and Vandenberghe emphasise the SLG as crucial) needs to first create the learning opportunities and then support outcomes through a positive ‘learning space’ in which the teacher can trial, extend and embed ideas.
-Collegial cultures are an important part of learning communities.
+Collegial cultures are an important part of such learning communities.

 A learning community has been defined as “a group of educators committed to working together collaboratively as learners to improve achievement for all students in a school.
 A learning community is one that consciously manages learning processes through an inquiry-driven orientation among its members” (Cibulka and Nakayama, 2000, p.
 3).
-Aspinwall (1996) describes four characteristics of a learning school:
+Aspinwall (1996: 8) describes four characteristics of a learning school:

 Commitment to lifelong learning for all those within the school